Monk Fruit Sweetener: Discover the Amazing Benefits and Explore Healthy Recipes

 - Preheat the oven to 350 degrees Fahrenheit and line a baking tray with parchment paper.

-- Combine monk fruit, almond flour, salt, and baking soda in a food processor and pulse the mixture a few times to blend it.
+- Combine monk fruit, almond flour, salt, and baking soda in a food processor and mix the mixture a few times.

 - Add butter to the mixture and pulse until it resembles coarse crumbs.